ydovzhyk/easy-shop/README.md

 the specified email address, which is valid for 10 minutes from the moment of its formation and which the user needs to follow.

-### Adding a new product to sell
+### Adding a new ad

-Every authorized user can `add advertisement` at the special page navigated by the button "Додати товар" in the header.
+Every authorized user can `add advertisement` at the special page that is navigated by the button "Додати товар" in the header.
 For adding new add it is necessary to `fill out the fields in the appropriate form`:

 - indicate **the name of the product, its description, brand, number of items, price, keywords**;